-The Clinical Informatics Fellowship (CIF) is a two-year program designed to train US Board Certified physicians.
-The program is designed to train physicians who are seeking in-depth expertise in clinical informatics and leadership experience.
-Students will have completed training in a primary specialty prior to enrolling into CIF and will be board-eligible or certified.
+The Duke Clinical Informatics Fellowship (CIF) is a two-year program designed to train U.S. board certified physicians seeking expertise in clinical informatics and leadership.
+Students must have completed training in a primary specialty before enrolling in CIF.

 For physicians, the CIF program will meet the educational criteria necessary for Board Certification in Clinical Informatics through the American Board of Preventive Medicine.

-The blend of business and clinical informatics emphasis in the program uniquely prepares physicians looking to acquire the skills and experience to serve in new or additional clinical and/or administrative leadership roles, such as Chief Medical Information Officer, Chief Health Information Officer, or Chief Information Officer.
+The blend of business and clinical informatics emphasized in the program uniquely prepares physicians looking to acquire the skills and experience to serve in clinical and/or administrative leadership roles such as Chief Medical Information Officer, Chief Health Information Officer, or Chief Information Officer.

-This is a two-year Program aligned with the Duke academic calendar for graduate programs.
+The CIF is a two-year program aligned with the Duke academic calendar for graduate programs.

-The Program commences on July 1 and ends on June 30th.
-Fellows in the program will enroll in the 12-month Duke Masters in Management Clinical Informatics program in Year One of the fellowship and are expected to earn the MMCi degree by August of Year Two.
+The program begins July 1st and ends June 30th.
+Fellows in the program will enroll in the Duke MMCi program in Year One of the fellowship and are expected to earn the MMCi degree by August of Year Two.

 Maintaining Clinical Skills

-Clinical Fellows are expected to be clinically active in their own clinical specialty up to 20% during their Fellowship.
+Clinical Fellows are expected to be clinically active in their own clinical specialty for up to 20 percent of their Fellowship period.

-Fellows will receive a stipend commensurate with years of post – graduate training and benefits as a Duke University Health System Trainee.
+Fellows will receive a stipend commensurate with their years of post-graduate training, and benefits as a Duke University Health System Trainee.